Bishop Kemper School for Ministry

 • Form lasting relationships with students who live in the region, providing you the opportunity for a lifelong network of peers in ministry.

 • Get to know the Episcopal Church better.
-You will study, worship and socialize alongside students living in four dioceses across three states, who come from a wide variety of parish ministry environments – large and small, urban and rural, “high church” and low.
+You will study, worship and socialize alongside students living in six dioceses across four states, who come from a wide variety of parish ministry environments – large and small, urban and rural, “high church” and low.

 • Get to know the broader church better.
 BKSM welcomes students from a variety of other Christian denominations, which adds richness and diversity to our student body.